How to Enforce mTLS Pre-Authentication in MobileBOT™ Defense

 Navigate to Build > Anti Bot tab > MobileBOT™ Defense section in the Appdome Console.

-Figure 4: Selecting Enforce mTLS Pre-Authentication
+Figure 4: Selecting mTLS Pre-Authentication

 Certify the mTLS Pre-Authentication feature in Android Apps